San-Maansson/CovidTracker/README.md

 - Based on these 2 files, a new database with 2 tables were later created in SQL Server for further manipulation

-- The SQL scripts that were used were later uploaded to this project folder.
+- The SQL queries that were used were later uploaded to this project folder.